mariejuhl/ST-Window-Kriging/README.md

 ### Usage
 #### Dependencies
 Dependecies need to be installed according to the Installation step above.
-In the main Notebook  **ST-Window-Kriging.ipynb** dependeces are loaded under **1.
+In the main Notebook  **ST-Window-Kriging.ipynb** dependencies are loaded under **1.
 Import Dependencies**, where the main function are loaded from **tools.py**.

 #### Input data:
 Input data are Sea Level Anomalies from along-track satellite altimetry (L3) in 1Hz, downloaded from Copernicus Marine Service (https://doi.org/10.48670/moi-00146).
 We collected them in a dataframe containing, e.g. for California all data within the year 2018 for the study region $\pm$2° latitude and longitude to avoid boundary effects.
 Input data used in this study are stored in the dorectory sample data.
 Data are loaded in the Notebook and prepared under **2.
 Input data, Area Selection, Mask and Subsampling**. '